 - A. The following community benefits or amenities may, at the discretion of the Town Board, be accepted in exchange for an incentive as provided in § 185-234.
-These community benefits or amenities may be either on or off the site of the subject application, may involve one or more parcels of land and may be situated in any district, unless otherwise specifically limited in this chapter: - (1) Agricultural conservation, open space, scenic, ecological, historic or other permanent conservation easements. - (2) Donations of land in fee simple for conservation and other community benefit purposes. - (3) Construction of recreation amenities, serving a Town-wide need, accessible to the general public, above and beyond that required under § 185-125 of this chapter.

-(4) Construction or improvement to public works above and beyond that required to mitigate proposed impacts in accordance with SEQRA and the Town Code.
+These community benefits or amenities may be either on or off the site of the subject application, may involve one or more parcels of land and may be situated in any district, unless otherwise specifically limited in this chapter: - (1) Agricultural conservation, open space, scenic, ecological, historic or other permanent conservation easements. - (2) Donations of land in fee simple for conservation and other community benefit purposes. - (3) Construction of recreation amenities, serving a Town-wide need, accessible to the general public, above and beyond that required under § 185-125 of this chapter. - (4) Construction or improvement to public works above and beyond that required to mitigate proposed impacts in accordance with SEQRA and the Town Code. - (5) Preservation and improvements of historical or cultural sites or structures.